The complete guide to the Kano model

 Doesn't it though?
 Long-time customers don't need new options on the menu, because what they value the most is currently on offer in your restaurant.
 That's what makes them returning customers.
 But you're only surveying people who stayed a customer.
 What possibly happened here is a case of customer self-selection; you didn't find out what customers who did not return value.

 If you had surveyed people who have eaten at your restaurant only once or twice and never returned, the results could have been much different.
-(It's not easy to reach out to ex-customers, but that's another argument for doing Kano surveys with the same people repeatedly, across their customer life-cycle.)
+(It's not easy to reach out to ex-customers, but that's another argument for doing Kano surveys with the same people repeatedly, across their .)

 When selecting survey participants, think about who you want to know what from.
 Parameters that can help you make this decision are: